mit-crpg/OpenMOC/docs/source/methods/track_generation.rst

 Polar Angle Quadrature
 ======================

 In OpenMOC, there are five polar quadrature sets that couple with the standard constant-angle azimuthal quadrature set.
-These include equal angles, equal weights, Gauss Legendre, Leonard,and Tabuchi-Yamamoto polar quadrature sets.
+These include equal angles, equal weights, Gauss Legendre, Leonard, and Tabuchi Yamamoto polar quadrature sets.
 The formulas for computing the angles and weights of the equal angles and equal weights quadrature sets, given below, are described in the Handbook of Nuclear Engineering [Cacuci]_.
 The angles and weights for the Gauss Legendre, Leonard, and Tabuchi Yamamoto quadrature sets were taken from reference without modification [Yamamoto]_, [Cacuci]_.

 For the equal angles and equal weights quadrature sets, the user inputs the number of polar angles in :math:`[0,\frac{\pi}{2}]`, P, and then the angles and corresponding weights are computed.
 The relations for computing the angles, :math:`\theta_p`, and corresponding weights are given as equations :eq:`equal-angles-quad-1`, :eq:`equal-angles-quad-2`, and :eq:`equal-angles-quad-3`.
 The angle boundaries used to compute the angles and weights start at :math:`\bar{\theta}_p = 0`.